 Biography

-Steve Purcell is a Professor of Marine Science and Management within the School of Environment, Science and Engineering through the National Marine Science Centre, and also a member of the Reefs and Oceans Research Cluster, Southern Cross University.
-He is responsible for developing and leading research projects in fisheries ecology.
-Steve has led projects on habitats of threatened and endemic fishes, and small-scale fisheries of Pacific Islands, including sea cucumbers, gastropods and giant clams.
+Steve Purcell is a Professor of Marine Science and Management within the School of Environment, Science and Engineering through the National Marine Science Centre, and a member of the Reefs and Oceans Research Cluster, Southern Cross University.
+He is responsible for teaching, research and student supervision in marine science.
+Steve has led marine ecology and fisheries projects on fishes, sea cucumbers, marine snails and giant clams in Australia and the Pacific Islands.

 Teaching and Supervising